Deep Etude (2018)

 Entangled phrases (2019)

 A poem and three dances become one choreography by Alma Söderberg.
 For this piece I took care of the technical aspects of the live sound, but more importantly, I also wrote the music for each of the three dances.
 I losely organized the writing process on a gradual entanglement of sounds in the analogue and digital domain.
 It starts with a song for Anja Müller composed for a Vermona Perfourmer synthesizer.
-What follows is a re-exploration of that song, the poem which started the whole performance, and the song that is yet to come through granular synthesis in Reason Studios.
-This is Angela Peris Alcantud’s dance.
-The final dance, for Alma Söderberg, is reminiscent of footwork, and was constructed through layering samples of basic grooves played back at different pitches and speeds.
-As an example, playing back a straight beat at the original pitch at the same time as a identical version that is raised 7 semitones, creates the familiar polyrhythm “3 against 2”.
+What follows is a re-exploration of that song, the poem which started the whole performance, and the song that is yet to come through granular synthesis in Angela Peris Alcantud’s dance.
+The final dance, for Alma Söderberg, is heavily influenced by footwork and other mid-western branches of house music, and was constructed through layering samples of basic grooves played back at different pitches and speeds.
+As an example: playing back a straight beat at the original pitch at the same time as a identical version of that beat raised by 7 semitones, creates the familiar polyrhythm “3 against 2”.

 The Listeners and Noche (2020 and 2022)